occivink/mpv-scripts/README.md

 Note that `MOUSE_BTN0` clashes with the window dragging feature, you can set `window-dragging=no` to prevent that.

 Quick diagonal movement looks shitty because setting the `video-pan-*` property triggers a full pipeline or something.
 There's not much we can do about this script-side.

-# seek-to.lua

-Seek to an absolute position in the current video by typing its timestamp.

-Toggle with whatever binding you chose.
-Move the current cursor position with <kbd>←</kbd> and <kbd>→</kbd>,  Change the number currently selected with the number keys (duh).
-Press <kbd>Enter</kbd> to seek to the entered position.
-Holds an internal history for timestamps that have been previously navigated, accessible with <kbd>↑</kbd> and <kbd>↓</kbd>.

 # misc.lua